aws-iot-builder-tools/aws-greengrass-provisioner/docs/BasicTutorials.md

 Note that there are 2 main git repositories:

-- [aws-greengrass-lambda-functions][ggp1]: for those who plan to **use** GGP.
+- [aws-greengrass-lambda-functions][ggp1]: For those who plan to **use** GGP.
 It contains the compiled GGP (or better a bash script that pulls locally the Docker image containing the compiled GGP).
-- [aws-greengrass-provisioner][ggp2]: for those who plan to **contribute to the development** of GGP.
+- [aws-greengrass-provisioner][ggp2]: For those who plan to **contribute to the development** of GGP.
 It contains the source code of GGP, the Gradle and Docker build files to automate the building process

 [ggp1]: https://github.com/aws-samples/aws-greengrass-lambda-functions
 [ggp2]: https://github.com/awslabs/aws-greengrass-provisioner